fbpx

 1. Jumping competitions

-Using sticks for markers, see who can jump the furthest over a lawn or sandpit.
+Using sticks as markers, see who can jump the furthest over a lawn or sandpit.
 Ask older children to jump from further back from the younger ones to make it fair and keep everyone smiling.
-Now introduce high jump, using piles of sand, grass cuttings or raised sticks for jumps.
+Now introduce high jump, using piles of sand, grass cuttings, or raised sticks for jumps.
 Celebrate efforts rather than results.

 1. Races

-Choose two landmarks as your start and finish points and set an assortment of races.
-These could include running, hopping, balancing sticks on heads and other crazy challenges.
-Make sure everyone wins at something, even if it means dropping a hint to your top athletes to slow down.
+Choose two landmarks as your start and finish points and set various races.
+These could include running, hopping, balancing sticks on heads, and other crazy challenges.
+Make sure everyone wins at something, even if it means hinting your top athletes to slow down.
 They’ll understand.

 1. Making patterns